Expert's Opinion

 Expert's Opinion is a 1935 British thriller film directed by Ivar Campbell and starring Lucille Lisle, Leslie Perrins and Franklyn Bellamy.
+It was written by Campbell and Sheila Campbell and was made at Elstree Studios as a quota quickie for release by the British subsidiary of Paramount Pictures.
 A group of foreign spies attempt to steal the plans for a new weapon.